-If you require picking up the puppy after 8 weeks of age, there will be a $15/day charge for continuing the boarding.
-All puppies must be paid for in full with cash before going home with their forever family.
+If you require picking up the puppy after 8 weeks of age, there will be a $25/day charge for continuing the boarding.
+All puppies must be paid for in full with cash (Venmo or Zelle) before going home with their forever family.
 You can bring the balance with you in cash or send the deposit via Walmart, Venmo, or Zelle.

 When you come to visit and pick up your puppy, please leave other animals at home.
 They may have their shots updated but many diseases that are fatal to the litter are carried on paws.
 I work hard to keep the kennels clean and safeguard the pups from anything that can bring harm to the puppies.
 Please take care to help protect them when you drop by.

-If for any reason you need to sell your dog or give it away, I reserve the right to have you sign a contract stating that I get the first option to assist you in this process.
+If for any reason you need to sell your dog or give it away, I reserve the right to have you sign a contract stating that I get the first option to have you return it to me or assist you in this process.

 A Guardian Home is a great opportunity for a person or family to enjoy a "pick of the litter" puppy that is being considered for breeding by Rocky Mountain Springer Spaniels.
 These dogs are the cream of the crop as I always choose the best from my litters in order to better the breed.